-Established in 1979, the Serra da Capivara National Park occupies 1291.4 square kilometers or 319,000 acres, stretched across the municipalities of São Raimundo Nonato, São João do Piauí, and Canto do Buriti in the southeastern section of Piauí state in Brazil’s Northeast Region.
+Serra da Capivara National Park occupies 1291.4 sq km (498.6 sq mi), stretched across the municipalities of São Raimundo Nonato, São João do Piauí, and Canto do Buriti in the southeastern section of Piauí state, in Brazil’s Northeast Region.

 The region’s plant species are primarily characterized by the loss of most of their leaves during the dry season, extending from May to December, serving to lend the landscape its silver hue.

-The region borders two major geological formations — the Maranhão-Piauí sediment basin and the peripheral depression of the São Francisco River — and is endowed with a diversity of relief vegetation and landscapes of breathtaking beauty and dotted with exceptional vistas of the surrounding valleys, mountains, and plains.
+The region borders two major geological formations, the Maranhão-Piauí sediment basin and the peripheral depression of the São Francisco River, and is endowed with a diversity of relief vegetation and landscapes of breathtaking beauty and dotted with exceptional vistas of the surrounding valleys, mountains, and plains.

 Over 300 archaeological sites have been found within the park, the majority consisting of rock and wall paintings dating from 50,000-30,000 years Before Present.
 Many of the numerous rock shelters in the Serra da Capivara National Park are decorated with rock paintings, some more than 25,000 years old.

 The analyses and dating of the evidence and artifacts found in the Serra da Capivara National Park serve to confirm the millennial presence of human beings on the American continent and the importance of the heritage.

 Discoveries at the Boqueirão da Pedra Furada archaeological site suggest that human beings may have settled the region as far back as 50,000 years ago, while the oldest remaining archaeological site with surviving rock art dates back 10,530 years Before Present.